soc/scala/src/library/scala/collection/readme-if-you-want-to-add-something.txt

 3. Views

-Classes Traversable, Iterable, Seq, IndexedSeq, and mutable.IndexedSeq support views.
+Classes Iterable, Iterable, Seq, IndexedSeq, and mutable.IndexedSeq support views.
 Their operations are all defined in classes with names ending in `ViewLike'.
 If you add a new transformer method to one of the above collection classes, you need to add the same method to the